 Based in Morgantown, West Virginia University provides 26 distance education programs for graduate students, including two options in its online master of science in sport management program.
 Degree candidates can choose from a fully remote interscholastic sport administration track or a hybrid comprehensive sport management pathway.
 Both tracks cover the latest research and best practices in the field.
 By engaging in optional internship and networking opportunities, students can further enhance their marketability and career prospects.
 Online coursework is asynchronous and delivered through Blackboard Learn.

-WVU’s online master’s in sports management programs both total 30 credits.
+Each of WVU’s online master’s in sports management programs totals 30 credits.
 Required courses include sport marketing, fundraising and development, and sociocultural and ethical dimensions.
 Students who choose the interscholastic sport administration track pursue advanced topics preparing them for careers at middle and high schools; participants can complete the program in 12 months and graduate prepared for the National Interscholastic Athletic Administration Association Certification exam.
 Alternatively, students who pick the comprehensive sport management track take mostly online classes but spend their summer sessions on campus collaborating with peers, faculty, and industry professionals, including Big 12 Conference athletic administrators.
 These degree candidates can graduate in 15 months.

 West Virginia University is regionally accredited by the Higher Learning Commission (HLC).